Effects of climate change: Social impacts on vulnerable groups

+In July 2026, an interim report on research done by Plan International and the University of Technology Sydney showed that the effects of climate change in Asia and the Pacific areas (specifically Bangladesh, Nepal, and Solomon Islands) were particularly pronounced on the lives of adolescent girls.
+The prevalence of child marriage increased in times of climate event stress, when families lost their livelihoods and thus income owing to flooding and other natural disasters.
+According to the International Rescue Committee, the rate of child marriages rose up to 39 per cent after such an event, as the family could not afford to keep a daughter at home and pay for her education.

 Possibility of societal collapse

 Climate change has long been described as a severe risk to humans.
 Climate change as an existential threat has emerged as a key theme in the climate movement.
 People from small island nations also use this theme.
 There has not been extensive research in this topic.
 Existential risks are threats that could cause the extinction of humanity or destroy the potential of intelligent life on Earth.
 Key risks of climate change do not fit that definition.
 However, some key climate risks do have an impact people's ability to survive.
 For instance, areas may become too hot to survive, or sea level rise may make it impossible to live at a specific location.